Journals@KU, an initiative of the KU Libraries, supports the KU community in the publication of scholarly journals online.

 This electronic journal focuses on the emerging field of biodiversity informatics - the creation, integration, analysis, and understanding of information regarding biological diversity.

-The Slavic and East European Folklore Association is devoted to an exchange of knowledge among scholars interested in Slavic and East European Folklore.
-SEEFA seeks to promote instruction in Slavic and East European folklore, organizes panels on the subject at national and international conferences, encourages the preparation of teaching materials and translations, and fosters exchanges.
-SEEFA also seeks to promote joint research, scholarly exchanges and conferences, expeditions, and publications with scholars in Slavic and other East European countries.
+The Slavic, East European and Eurasian Folklore Association is devoted to an exchange of knowledge among scholars interested in Slavic, East European and Eurasian folklore.
+SEEFA seeks to promote instruction in Slavic, East European and Eurasian folklore, organizes panels on the subject at national and international conferences, encourages the preparation of teaching materials and translations, and fosters exchanges.
+SEEFA also seeks to promote joint research, scholarly exchanges and conferences, expeditions, and publications with scholars in Slavic, East European and Eurasian countries.

 Access to the most recent three years of the journal are available only by subscription.
 For information on subscription costs, including waivers for certain international scholars, please see the subscriptions page.